Two simple full-text indexes based on the suffix array: Experimental results

-In the first experiment we compared pattern search (count) speed using the following indexes: \begin{itemize} \item plain suffix array (SA), \item suffix array with a lookup table over the first 2 symbols (SA-LUT2), \item suffix array with a lookup table over the first 3 symbols (SA-LUT3), \item the proposed suffix array with deep buckets, with hashing the prefixes of length $k = 8$ (only for \texttt{dna} $k = 12$ and for \texttt{proteins} $k = 5$ is used); the load factor $\alpha$ in the hash table was set to 50\% (SA-hash), \item the proposed fixed block based compact suffix array with parameters $bs = 32$ and $ss = 5$ (FBCSA), \item FBCSA (parameters as before) with a lookup table over the first 2 symbols (FBCSA-LUT2), \item FBCSA (parameters as before) with a lookup table over the first 3 symbols (FBCSA-LUT3), \item FBCSA (parameters as before) with a hashes of prefixes of length $k = 8$ (only for \texttt{dna} $k = 12$ and for \texttt{proteins} $k = 5$ is used); the load factor in the hash table was set to 50\% (FBCSA-hash). \end{itemize}
+In the first experiment we compared pattern search (count) speed using the following indexes: \begin{itemize} \item plain suffix array (SA), \item suffix array with a lookup table over the first 2 symbols (SA-LUT2), \item suffix array with a lookup table over the first 3 symbols (SA-LUT3), \item the proposed suffix array with deep buckets, with hashing the prefixes of length $k = 8$ (only for \texttt{dna} $k = 12$ and for \texttt{proteins} $k = 5$ is used); the load factor $\alpha$ in the hash table was set to 90\% (SA-hash), \item a more compact variant of SA-hash, with 6 bytes rather than 8 bytes per entry in the hash table (SA-hash-dense), \item the proposed fixed block based compact suffix array with parameters $bs = 32$ and $ss = 5$ (FBCSA), \item FBCSA (parameters as before) with a lookup table over the first 2 symbols (FBCSA-LUT2), \item FBCSA (parameters as before) with a lookup table over the first 3 symbols (FBCSA-LUT3), \item FBCSA (parameters as before) with a hash of prefixes of length $k = 8$ (only for \texttt{dna} $k = 12$ and for \texttt{proteins} $k = 5$ is used); the load factor in the hash table was set to 90\% (FBCSA-hash), \item a more compact variant of FBCSA-hash, with 6 bytes rather than 8 bytes per entry in the hash table (FBCSA-hash-dense). \end{itemize}

-The results are presented in Fig.~\ref{fig:times1}.
+The results are presented in Fig.~\ref{fig:times1a} (faster indexes) and Fig.~\ref{fig:times1b} (FBCSA variants).
 As expected, SA-hash is the fastest index among the tested ones.
 The reader may also look at Table~\ref{table:speedups} with a rundown of the achieved speedups, where the plain suffix array is the baseline index and its speed is denoted with 1.00.

 The SA-hash index has two drawbacks: it requires significantly more space than the standard SA and we assume (at construction time) a minimal pattern length $m_{min}$.
 The latter issue may be eliminated, but for the price of even more space use; namely, we can build one hash table for each pattern length from 1 to $m_{min}$ (counting queries for those short patterns do not ever need to perform binary search over the suffix array).
 For the shortest lengths ($\{1, 2\}$ or $\{1, 2, 3\}$) lookup tables may be alternatively used.